Daniel Edelstyn

-Daniel Edelstyn is an English documentary filmmaker, screenwriter and singer with The Orchestra of Cardboard.
+Daniel Edelstyn (born 1976) is an English documentary filmmaker, screenwriter and singer with The Orchestra of Cardboard.

 Early life

-Edelstyn, who was three when his father died, grew up in Northern Ireland.
-Edelstyn was educated at Rockport School in Northern Ireland until 1989, then attended Gordonstoun School Scotland until 1995 - after which he attended UCL and Sorbonne Paris IV, graduating in 1999.
+Edelstyn, who was three when his father (the oncologist Dr. George Edelstyn 1930–1979) died, grew up in Northern Ireland.
+Edelstyn was educated at Rockport School in Northern Ireland until 1989, then attended Gordonstoun School Scotland until 1995 – after which he attended UCL and Sorbonne Paris IV, graduating in 1999.
 Edelstyn moved to NYC in 1999 where he attended New York Film Academy before returning to London in 2000, where he continues to work.